$\tau$-Functions, Birkhoff Factorizations and Difference Equations: Multi-component fermions and semi-infinite wedge space

 where the formal delta distribution is defined by

 Let $v_{0}$ be the vacuum vector

-Then we define $F^{(n)}$ to be span of the wedges obtained by acting on the vacuum $v_{0}$ by monomials in the wedging and unwedging operators.
-To get a basis for $F^{(n)}$ we specify an ordering on the wedging/unwedging operators acting on $F^{(n)}$.
+Then we define $F^{(n)}$ to be the span of the wedges obtained by acting on the vacuum $v_{0}$ by monomials in the wedging and contracting operators.
+To get a~basis for $F^{(n)}$ we specify an ordering on the wedging/contracting operators acting on $F^{(n)}$.

 \begin{defn} An \emph{elementary wedge} in $F^{(n)}$ is an element $\omega=Mv_{0}$, where

 where